grantdobbe/note-system/README.md

 And that's it.
 Enjoy!

 ### Release Notes
+v0.4, 05 May 2016:
-v0.3, 03 January 2016:
+- added a flag for opening yesterday's notes (--yesterday) v0.3, 03 January 2016:
 - added automatic creation of year and month folders if they don't exist